How to: Set Object Values Using Lodash

 Configure a Button component to trigger your calcSetKeyValue Calculator component and view the object value in the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software..

-Preview your module in Express View Express View is how your end-user views you application.
+Preview your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View. and open the DevTools Console.
 Enter a key and value to set your object, and click the button to initiate the change.

 Overview